ddemidov/amgcl/docs/tutorial/Stokes.rst

 62-69, and the pressure solver -- in lines 70--77.
 Both are using :cpp:class:`amgcl::solver::preonly` as "iterative" solver, which in fact only applies the specified preconditioner once.
-The flow solver is defined with :cpp:class:`amgcl::make_block_preconditioner`, which automatically converts its input matrix :math:`A` to the block format during the setup and reinterprets the scalar RHS and solution vectors as having block values during solution:
+The flow solver is defined with :cpp:class:`amgcl::make_block_solver`, which automatically converts its input matrix :math:`A` to the block format during the setup and reinterprets the scalar RHS and solution vectors as having block values during solution: